k2view-academy/K2View-Academy/articles/04_fabric_studio/studio_ai/06_ai_configuration_and_settings.md

 ## Tools Tab

-The **Tools** tab shows all the function tools registered with Studio AI — these are the capabilities agents can call during a conversation, such as reading files, running commands, or querying the project structure.
+The **Tools** tab shows all the function tools registered with Studio AI: the capabilities agents can call during a conversation, such as reading files, running commands, or querying the project structure.
 You can review which tools are active and, where applicable, enable or disable individual tools.

+## Skills Tab

+The **Skills** tab lists every skill installed in the project: its name, a short description, and the file path to its `SKILL.md` entry point under `.agents/skills/<name>/`.
+Click **Open** next to a skill to view its `SKILL.md` file directly.
+For how skills are structured and invoked, see [Skills and Slash Commands](11_skills_and_slash_commands.md).

 ## Model Aliases Tab